 John A. Hanna (Chair) - John A. Hanna has acted as a corporate director as his principal occupation since November 2005.
 From 2003 until July 2005, Mr. Hanna was Chief Executive Officer of Rexel Canada Electrical Inc. Mr. Hanna graduated from Loyola University (now Concordia University) and is also a Fellow of the Certified General Accountants Association (1990).
-Mr. Hanna currently acts as a director of Uni-Select Inc., a reporting issuer, and is a member of Telus Communications Inc.'s Advisory Committee.
+Mr. Hanna currently acts as a director of Uni-Select Inc., a reporting issuer.
 Since April 2009, Mr. Hanna has acted as a member of the independent committee of Transport Canada and Infrastructure Canada.